Back to Blog

 Getting to Piece Hall Halifax: Complete Transport Guide

-Walking: If you are staying in or around Halifax town centre, walking to the Piece Hall is highly recommended.
-The venue is centrally located and easy to navigate on foot.
+Walking: If you are staying in or near Halifax town centre, walking to the Piece Hall is highly recommended.
+It’s well-signposted and offers a chance to soak in the local atmosphere.

 Food, Drink & Local Recommendations

-Before you immerse yourself in the sonic wonders of Public Service Broadcasting at the Piece Hall, or to refuel afterwards, Halifax offers a delightful array of culinary and refreshment options.
+Before the sonic wonders of Public Service Broadcasting unfold, Halifax offers a delightful array of culinary and refreshment options to fuel your evening.

 Where to Stay in Halifax